undkonsorten/typo3-cute-mailing/Documentation/Editor/Index.rst

 For Editors
 ===========

+There should be at least on Syfolder with doktype "Cute Mailing" exists.
 Editors can manage Newsletter data with the "Newsletter Module".

 For the moment recipient lists can only managed via the default List module.
 Select the "List Module" in the module column on the left and then select the newsletter SysFolder in the page tree.